I recently did an interview about mental health with a student filmmaker. My book on depression can be found here.

 These moral dimensions get carried into the church, too.
 Quite a few Asian and minority churches operate on Eastern moralism mixed with a dash of Jesus-legalism.
 When mental health comes up, it gets shoved into the same box of “showing face” and “work ethic” and “for the team.”
 Since many minority churches already have a twisted view of grace and the Gospel, then of course, the subject of mental health never stood a chance.

 Asians + minorities will tend to use the same rules of work to apply to mental health, so if you suffer a mental illness, then the solution would merely be a matter of working harder and willpower.
 Or worse, your mental illness would be your fault as if you’re not working hard enough, praying enough, reading enough Bible, or believing enough.

 I remember bringing up my depression to a Korean church which I used to work for.
-The senior pastor laughed and warned me not to tell anyone.
-He said it would scare the parents, who wouldn’t trust their kids with me, and that it would look bad for the church leadership.
+The senior pastor laughed in my face.
+He warned me not to tell anyone, and that it would scare the parents who wouldn’t trust their kids with me.
+He was certain it would look bad for the church leadership.
 I should’ve walked out the door right then.

 I think the most disgusting thing I’ve ever seen in an Asian church is a pastor’s reaction to a member who took his own life.
 The church member, a college student, wrote a long suicide note blaming the entire church for what happened.
 The pastor called for a meeting, and instead of empathizing with this student’s pain and obviously broken mind, said, “This is an attack on our church from the devil.”
 I’m still angry just thinking about it.
 Not an ounce of empathy.
 In that sort of culture, anyone who is struggling won’t come forward: no one wants to be accused of “working for the devil.”